kradio3/CarND-Path-Planning-Project/README.md

 Predictor fills this matrix by preferred speed.
 Empty slots filled by 22m/s (Speed limit), occupied slots filled by speed of observable.
 Few slots after occupation smoothly increase speed to speed limit ( yellow slots )

 #### Behavioral planning
 This module implements dynamic programming approach.
 Algorithm calculates DP matrix based on matrix returned from prediction module.
-DP state is summ of preferred velocities up to range of prediction
+DP state is summ of preferred velocities up to range of prediction.
+Algorithm tries to select lane with maximum value ( kind of 'longest path algorithm' ).
+It also checks possible lane change maneuvers for each cell of DP matrix ( it's complicated to show on the scheme, but it standart approach of DP).

 ![alt text][behavior]

+To prevent aggressive lane changes i've introduced penalty for lane change maneuver (see ```src/config.h``` ```MANEUVER_PENALTY```)